I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wmilib/ns-wmilib-_wmiguidreginfo.md

 ## Members

+`Guid`

+Pointer to the GUID that identifies the block.
+The memory that contains the GUID can be paged unless it is also used to call <a href="..\wmilib\nf-wmilib-wmifireevent.md">WmiFireEvent</a>.

+`InstanceCount`

+Specifies the number of instances defined for the block.

 `Flags`

 Flag bits that indicate characteristics of the block.
 These flag bits are defined in the Wmistr.h header file.
 WMI ORs the <b>Flags</b> parameter value with the flag bits set by the driver in the <i>RegFlags</i> parameter of its <a href="..\wmilib\nc-wmilib-wmi_query_reginfo_callback.md">DpWmiQueryReginfo</a> routine, which apply to all of the data blocks and event blocks registered by the driver. <b>Flags</b> therefore supplements the driver's default settings for a given block.